-Whenever an employee or job applicant mentions a physical or mental condition that might impact their work, you have to treat them fairly.
-Specifically, these individuals have to be treated according to ADA guidelines the government has established.
-Ignoring one of your employee’s health problems because you don’t believe it’s serious or important could eventually lead to legal action against your company.
+Whenever an employee or job applicant mentions a physical or mental condition that might impact their work, you must treat them according to the ADA guidelines that the government has established.
+Ignoring one of your employee’s health problems because you don’t believe it is serious or important could potentially lead to legal recourse.

-Having this documentation means that if a lawsuit is filed against you in which employees or applicants for positions claim you discriminated against them by violating ADA regulations, you’ll have evidence to support your position that you were in fact in full compliance with the rules.
-This means documenting all the interactions you have with an employee regarding disability issues, even if it’s just a short conversation over the water cooler.
+Documentation can show your organization was fully compliant with the rules.
+This means documenting all the interactions you have with an employee or job applicant regarding disability issues, even if it’s just a short conversation over the water cooler.

 4. Treat Workers As Individuals

-Workers with a disability should be dealt with on an individual basis.
-The rules underlying the ADA require that businesses avoid using any kind of one-size-fits-all approach to deal with their employees with disabilities.
-Each case is unique and will require individualized solutions.
-Just because two of your employees have the exact same disability, doesn’t necessarily mean that their workplace needs are going to be identical as well.
+Workers with a disability should be treated as individuals.
+The rules underlying the ADA require that businesses avoid using a one-size-fits-all approach to deal with their employees with disabilities.
+Each case is unique and requires individualized solutions.
+Just because two of your employees have the exact same disability, doesn’t necessarily mean that their workplace needs will be identical as well.

 For instance, there are disabilities that are progressive in nature, meaning that two employees with the same condition might be at different stages of that condition, requiring different accommodations.
-This is why it’s vital to actually listen to what your employees are telling you and to respond based on those conversations, instead of attempting to put in place a standard set of accommodations for that particular disability.
+This is why it’s vital to listen to your employees you and to respond based on those conversations, instead of attempting to put in place a standard set of accommodations for that particular disability.

-Yes, it is true that ensuring that your company is fully in compliance with ADA requirements isn’t always easy.
-But it’s absolutely essential if you and your business would like to avoid any expensive courtroom battles in the future.
-By following the process laid out by the ADA and conscientiously communicating with employees or job applicants with disabilities, you can guarantee that your business is – and remains – ADA compliant.
+Making sure your company is fully in compliance with ADA requirements isn’t always easy.
+But it’s essential if you and your business would like to avoid any expensive courtroom battles in the future.
+By following the process laid out by the ADA and conscientiously communicating with employees or job applicants with disabilities, you can guarantee that your business is ADA compliant.